Makankn/Gramufen/README.md

 # About

-Code and implmetations for "GraMuFeN: Graph-based Multi-modal Fake News Detection in Social Media".
+Code and Implementations for "GraMuFeN: Graph-based Multi-modal Fake News Detection in Social Media".

 This paper is Currently under review at **Social Network Analysis and Mining.**